Yappy Trails

 It's just true.

-Kids aren't biologically built to feel and anticipate the sort of the loss of that bond because it's their biological imperative to separate that bond, to separate from parents.
+You just, kids aren't biologically built to feel and anticipate the sort of the loss of that bond. because it's their biological imperative to separate that bond, to separate from parents.

 I completely sympathize with the sadness and the fear and the terror that, and the knowledge and the certainty that my children won't be walking beside me for that much longer.